 Hiking Shoes or Boots

-Shop For Merrell Moab II
+Merrell Moab III

 Shower Shoes

-Unless you’re staying only in five-star resorts and safari lodges, some shower shoes to escape nasty floors are vital.
-It also helps with the journey to shower if you’re camping as you’ll often be walking around a lot outside.
+Some shower shoes to escape nasty floors are vital unless you’re staying only in five-star resorts and safari lodges.
+It also helps with the journey to shower if you’re camping, as you’ll often be walking around a lot outside.
+We even stayed at a few high-end safari lodges that were rustic with outdoor bathrooms, where we appreciated having sandals.

 Sandals

-You won’t want to live in hiking shoes, and you certainly won’t want to live in rubber shower shoes.
-A good pair of sandals are great for comfort on long travel days and under the hot African sun, like in Namibia or Egypt.
+You won’t want to live in hiking shoes, and you certainly don’t want to live in rubber shower shoes.
+A good pair of sandals is great for comfort on long travel days and under the hot African sun, like in Namibia or Egypt.

-I travel with my Rainbow leather flip-flops as well as my Teva Hurricanes, which get me through anything.
 Like the locals, we spend 90% of our time in a pair of sandals when traveling around Africa.

-The only time we opt for our boots is on bush walks, long hikes, and dirty streets.
+I travel with my Rainbow leather flip-flops as well as my Teva Hurricanes, which get me through anything. he only time we opt for our boots is on bush walks, long hikes, and dirty streets.

 See Our Sandal Recommendations